-Land disturbance is defined under § 61-3, and includes grading, removing, filling, disturbing or dredging of soils, clearing or grubbing of vegetation, or paving or removal of pavement.
+Land disturbance is defined in § 61-3 and includes grading, removing, filling, disturbing or dredging of soils, clearing or grubbing of vegetation, or paving or removal of pavement.

-Impervious cover is defined under § 61-3, and includes roofs, buildings, parking areas, streets and any other asphalt, concrete or compacted gravel or dirt surfaces.
-Unmortared brick or flagstone surfaces set in sand are also considered to be impervious.
-Swimming pools are also considered to be impervious cover.
-See Section 2.2.1.1 for conditions governing impervious cover removal prior to permitting.
+Impervious cover is defined under § 61-3, and includes:

+- Roofs, buildings, parking areas, streets and any other asphalt, concrete or compacted gravel, or dirt surfaces - Unmortared brick or flagstone surfaces set in sand - Swimming pools. - Pervious pavement not meeting the requirements of Section 2.2.4 use, tree protection, erosion and sediment control, and tree conservation or replacement to ensure that water quality is protected.

+See Section 2.2.2 for conditions governing impervious cover removal prior to permitting.

-Upon Arlington County's review of the WQIA, modifications to these proposed projects may be required such as tree protection, erosion and sediment control, and tree replacement to ensure that water quality is protected.
+Upon the County's review of the WQIA, modifications to these proposed projects may be required including adjustments to the layout, elevation, or dimensions of a proposed structure or